 Could you tell me about your background and how that led you to teaching children?

-Could you tell me more about ‘Boys do Ballet’, what is it and why you decided to incorporate it into your lessons?
+Tell me more about ‘Boys do Ballet’, what is it and why did you decide to incorporate it into your lessons?

-This came from a comment from a little boy who told me he wanted to be a ballet dancer but couldn’t because boys weren’t allowed to do that.
-I was still concerned that anyone of such a young age could already have this view that I arranged for a male ballet teacher to attend the school the following day and teach all the boys ballet.
-This then continued and I wanted it to be a regular opportunity for all hence we included it.
-We also arranged for a female police officer to come into the school.
-I talk to children openly about how things used to be in the past but also how they’ve changed and both boys and girls have the same opportunities – all children have the same opportunities.
-Breaking down barriers and challenging has to happen in visible practise.
+That actually came from a comment made by a little boy who told me he wanted to be a ballet dancer but couldn’t, because ‘boys weren’t allowed to do that’.
+I was so struck that a child so young could already hold that view that I arranged for a male ballet teacher to come into the school the very next day and teach all the boys ballet.
+It went so well that we made it a regular part of what we offer.
+We also arranged for a female police officer to visit the school.
+I talk to children openly about how things used to be, but also about how they’ve changed, and that all children, boys and girls, have exactly the same opportunities.
+Breaking down stereotypes has to happen in daily visible practice.

 “